 1 tablespoon baking powder

 1 1/2 cups (3 sticks) unsalted butter, room temperature

 1 tablespoon vanilla extract

 3 cups semisweet chocolate chips

 Mix flour, baking powder, baking soda, cinnamon and salt in a bowl.
 Set aside.

-In a very large bowl, beat butter (yes, it really is 3 sticks!) with an electric mixer on medium speed until smooth and creamy.
-Gradually beat in sugar and combine thoroughly.
+In a very large bowl, beat butter with an electric mixer on medium speed until smooth and creamy.
+Gradually beat in sugars and combine thoroughly.

 Add eggs one at a time, beating after each.
 Beat in vanilla.

 (Switch to now mixing with a rubber spatula or wooden spoon.)

 NOTE: You may reach a point when you're blending in the flour and remaining ingredients that you feel like things will never come together.
 It will ... just keep stirring.
 This becomes a very thick, hearty dough by the time that all ingredients are incorporated.